BAE Systems looks to 3-D printing to reduce production costs

 BAE Systems has begun flight trials of three-dimensional printed metallic components on the Panavia Tornado combat aircraft, as the company explores the potential benefits of the method.
 A one-off component—a bracket made from printed stainless steel and designed to carry a fixed thermal-imaging camera—has been fitted to a U.K. Royal Air Force Tornado GR4 the company uses for flight testing.
 The bracket was produced in a fraction of the time and cost that similar items would have ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "BAE Trials 3-D Printed Parts On Fast Jet".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "BAE Trials 3-D Printed Parts On Fast Jet".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.